On the Geometry of a Fake Projective Plane with $21$ Automorphisms: Introduction

 Our first goal is to study how the automorphism group $\Aut(\FPP) \cong C_7 \rtimes C_3$ of $\FPP$ acts on $\Pic(\FPP)$.
 Clearly any automorphism has to fix $H$, so the question amounts to investigating what happens on the torsion subgroup.
-For each non-trivial torsion element $T \in \Pic(\FPP)$, we will compute explicit representatives of $3H + T$ as non-reduced cuts in $6H$ in Section~\ref{sec:3H_Tor}.
-We focus on three torsion classes - $D, D_1, D + D_1$ - which are representatives of the $C_7$ orbits of the automorphism action.
+For each nontrivial torsion element $T \in \Pic(\FPP)$, we will compute explicit representatives of $3H + T$ as non-reduced (double) cuts in $6H$ in Section~\ref{sec:3H_Tor}.
+We focus on three torsion classes - $D, D_1, D + D_1$ - which are the representatives of the $C_7$ orbits of the automorphism action.

 Another question we are interested in is how the linear systems $|nH + T|$ behave for $n \leq 5$ and torsion line bundles $T \in \Pic(\FPP)$.
 This is because as $n$ increases, the expansion in dimensions tends to trivialize phenomena in lower dimensions (for example, the Kodaira Vanishing Theorem becomes applicable for $n \geq 4$).
 Specifically, we show that